Doing stuff on classic HPC clusters.

 To investigate: Apparently there is a modern programmatic API to some of these schedulers called DRMAA, (Distributed Resource Management Application API), which allows fairly generic job definition and which works on my local cluster, supposedly, although they for sure have nto documented how.

-Anyway, here are some methods for getting stuff done that work well for my use-cases, which tend towards statistical inference and neural nets etc pautod ## submitit
+Anyway, here are some methods for getting stuff done that work well for my use-cases, which tend towards statistical inference and neural nets etc.

-submitit is a recent entrant which programmatically submits jobs from inside python.
-It looks like this:
+My current go-to option for python. submitit is a recent entrant which programmatically submits jobs from inside python.
+It looks like this in basic form:

 import submitit def add(a, b): return a + b # executor is the submission interface (logs are dumped in the folder) executor = submitit.AutoExecutor(folder="log_test") # set timeout in min, and partition for running the job executor.update_parameters( timeout_min=1, slurm_partition="dev", tasks_per_node=4 # number of cores ) job = executor.submit(add, 5, 7) # will compute add(5, 7) print(job.job_id) # ID of your job output = job.result() # waits for completion and returns output assert output == 12 # 5 + 7 = 12... your addition was computed in the cluster